LiquidRazor/ListDisplay/docs/api/list-display.fieldschema.md

 ## FieldSchema interface

-Column/field definition for the list.
+Column/field definition for the list, describing how a field should be displayed and behave.

 **Signature:**